arn1m/cross-compiling-corner/fatrop/README.md

 ## Hints
-- When linking the static library `libfatrop.a` on embedded Linux platforms, the linker might prefer a position independent executable, giving errors about unsupported relocations.
-In this case, you may add `-no-pie` to your `gcc` call.
+- when linking the static library `libfatrop.a` on embedded Linux platforms, the linker might prefer a position independent executable, giving errors about unsupported relocations; in this case, you may add `-no-pie` to your `gcc` call.
+- on embedded targets, there might not be a definition of `_gettimeofday`; the provided `./misc/timeofday.c` implements a dummy version of that function